-I don’t know about y’all, but the only reason I even have Netflix is to watch The Office over and over again.
+I don’t know about y’all, but I have a serious addition to watching The Office over and over again.
 If you’ve never seen it, please, stop reading this and GO WATCH IT.
 Feel free to skip the episode entitled “Scott’s Tots” unless you can handle a major dose of awkward.

 Because Angie and I are such big Dunderheads, we always hoped to visit Scranton, the Paris of northeastern Pennsylvania, to immerse ourselves in the world of Michael, Jim, Pam and Dwight.
 While in New York to speak at TBEX and our epic Niagara Falls adventure, we did what any superfan would do.
 We rented a car, bought a mustard-colored shirt and took The Jet Sisters show on the road to The Electric City!

 Obviously, there were many, many quotes uttered.
 You don’t just watch a show 700 times and NOT memorize just about every line.

 Where is Scranton?

 Scranton is a small city in Northeastern Pennsylvania (aka NEPA for locals).
 It’s just over 2 hours from both Philadelphia and New York City, making it an easy day trip from either location.
 It’s a small town of fewer than 100,000 people, making it Pennsylvania’s 6th largest city, and it’s full of small-town charm.

 Most of The Office filming locations, including the office and the park, were filmed in Los Angeles.
 The show was just set in Scranton.
 However, they did a very good job at replicating small-town Pennsylvania and included many real-life businesses that you can visit on your own Scranton Office tour.